-(EnviroNews Utah via Community Watch) – The Stericycle medical waste incineration plant couldn’t have picked a worse time to have another large, visible, emergency episode considering all of the recent controversy swirling around company.
+(EnviroNews Utah via Community Watch Blog) – The Stericycle medical waste incineration plant couldn’t have picked a worse time to have another large, visible emergency episode, considering all of the recent controversy swirling around the company.

-On friday evening a 5K race was underway in the North Salt Lake community of Foxboro, when around 6:25 PM residents noticed billowing black smoke and flames atop the short emergency bypass stack at the waste plant.
-Many Utah residents have recently become aware that when that stack opens, it means that potentially deadly, and mutagenic poisons are being spewed into the environment unchecked.
-Totally unfiltered, and un-scrubbed.
+On Friday evening, a 5K race was underway in the North Salt Lake community of Foxboro when around 6:25 PM residents noticed billowing black smoke and flames atop the short emergency bypass stack at the waste plant.
+Many Utah residents have recently become aware that when that stack opens, it means potentially deadly and mutagenic poisons are being spewed into the environment unchecked — totally unfiltered and un-scrubbed.

 Some people literally ran for cover, as black walls of toxic soot filled the neighborhood.
 Alert mothers in a state of panic scrambled to find and remove their children from the thick hazy scene, hampered by low visibility.

-Foxboro residents complained of a lingering, foul odor that encompassed their homes and the entire neighborhood for hours, and they ended up painting handprints in the likely poisonous ashy dust that covered the entire scene.
+Foxboro residents complained of a lingering, foul odor that enveloped their homes and the entire neighborhood for hours, and they ended up painting handprints in the likely poisonous ashy dust that covered the whole area.

-Aaron Wiley, a father of young children and a passionate voice against Stericycle was in the area when the bypass went down, and noticed flames and smoke emanating from their short stack at exactly 6:20 PM.
-According to witnesses, he started rolling video at precisely 6:24 PM and courageously stayed directly in the potentially dangerous cloud to capture the episode, interjecting with outspoken reminders of the levels of mercury and dioxins hitting the open environment.
+Aaron Wiley, a father of young children and a passionate voice against Stericycle, was in the area when the bypass went down and noticed flames and smoke emanating from Stericycle’s short stack at exactly 6:20 PM.
+According to witnesses, he started rolling video at precisely 6:24 PM and courageously stayed in the dangerous cloud in order to capture the episode, interjecting with outspoken reminders of the levels of “mercury poison and dioxin” hitting the open environment.

-A community organizer Natasha Hinks Henderson took a number of compelling pictures at 6:28 PM, and a group of witnesses testified that they saw the short stack close itself by 6:30.
+Community organizer Natasha Hinks Henderson took a number of compelling pictures at 6:28 PM, and a group of witnesses testified that they saw the short stack close itself at 6:30.
 It should be noted that it is suspected by residents that Stericycle was bypassing at least for several minutes before Mr. Wiley noticed the episode at 6:20.

 Sarah Sargent, a local resident, sent in this account to EnviroNews Utah:

-Tonight my son, 6 years old, was playing outside when the bypass event happened.
-He rushed to a friends house because he said “the cloud of dust so bad he couldn’t see anything and he thought he was going to die”.
+Tonight my son, six years old, was playing outside when the bypass event happened.
+He rushed to a friend’s house because he said, ‘the cloud of dust (was) so bad he couldn’t see anything and he thought he was going to die.’
 He was very shaken up.

-Stericycle has been taking major heat from outraged citizens and environmental groups as of late after it was discovered that they had allegedly “cooked the books” in an effort to fudge stack test results during a compliance inspection.
+Stericycle has been taking major heat from outraged citizens and environmental groups as of late after it was discovered that they had allegedly “cooked the books” in an effort to “fudge” stack-test results during compliance inspections.

-It was later revealed that Stericycle had been out of compliance with their Title V air pollution permit for nearly 2 years, resulting in the organization of emotionally charged town-hall meetings, and passionate protests in front of the old waste burner.
+It was later revealed that Stericycle had been out of compliance with their Title V air pollution permit for nearly two years, resulting in the organizing of emotionally charged town-hall meetings and passionate protests in front of the old waste burner.

-A media dogpile recently occurred when it was announced that celebrity activist Erin Brockovich would be coming on board, joining the fight in what has already become an all out campaign, that preaches a unified message of complete and total shutdown of the incinerator.
+A media dogpile recently occurred when it was announced that celebrity activist Erin Brockovich would be coming on board, joining the fight in what has already become an all-out campaign that presents a unified message of complete and total shutdown of the incinerator.

-To the dismay of many in the community, it was uncovered in early July in a town-hall that medical doctors from the Utah Physicians for a Healthy Environment (UPHE), and other scientific minds suspect that Stericycle may also be emitting deadly, and fatal, brain-destroying proteins called prions into the environment.
-This is in addition to their known, and simply massive mercury, lead, cadmium, dioxin, furan, and hydrogen fluoride emissions of course.
+To the dismay of many in the community, it was uncovered in early July in a town-hall meeting that medical doctors from the Utah Physicians for a Healthy Environment (UPHE) and other scientific minds suspect that Stericycle may also be emitting deadly brain-destroying proteins called prions into the environment.
+This is in addition to their known and simply massive mercury, lead, cadmium, dioxin, furan and hydrogen fluoride emissions, of course.

-Prions are the same deforming proteins responsible for causing Mad Cow Disease, Chronic Wasting Disease (CWD), and Creutzfeld-Jakob Disease in Humans, and according to the Center for Disease Control (CDC) carry a horrifying 100% fatality rate to an infected host.
+Prions are the same deforming proteins responsible for causing Mad Cow Disease, Chronic Wasting Disease (CWD) and Creutzfeld-Jakob Disease in humans, and according to the Center for Disease Control (CDC) they carry a horrifying 100% fatality rate for an infected host.

-In addition to the potentially nightmarish scenario offered up by prions, it is also suspected that radioactive cancer treatment materials could also be making their way into the mostly unchecked, plastic, medical waste bags imported by Stericycle.
+In addition to the potentially nightmarish scenario offered up by prions, it is suspected that radioactive cancer treatment materials could also be making their way into the mostly unchecked plastic medical waste bags imported by Stericycle.
 If this were found to be the case, it would be in direct violation of their Division of Solid and Hazardous Waste (DSHW) permit.

-“We don’t want to breath grammas ashes!” were the befuddling words blaring at everyone from an artistically drawn sign at one of the recent Stericycle protests.
-What is accepted regarding Stericycle is that they burn infectious agents, aborted fetuses, dead animals, and even diseased human cadaver parts.
-So in other words, there is an actual chance that all of those poor marathon runners out there actually could have been breathing in “grammas ashes”, or maybe something even worse.
-But, who really knows since it turns out that apparently Stericyle does little, if anything to inspect the nation’s worst of the worst medical junk, being shipped down the road to Utah, from at least nine states.
+“We don’t want to breathe gramma’s ashes!” were the alarming words blaring at everyone from an artistically drawn sign at one of the recent Stericycle protests.
+What is accepted regarding Stericycle is that they burn infectious agents, aborted fetuses, dead animals and even diseased human cadaver parts.
+So in other words, there is an actual chance that all of those poor marathon runners out there actually could have been breathing in “grammas ashes,” or maybe something even worse.
+But who really knows, since it turns out that apparently Stericyle does little, if anything, to inspect the nation’s worst-of-the-worst medical junk being shipped down the road to Utah from at least nine states.